sofiaborgato/-SARS-CoV-2-variants-classification-and-characterization/README.md

 Final project for the course "Bioinformatics", A.Y.
 2020/2021.

 ## Data
 We used genome sequences from [`GISAID Dataset`](https://www.gisaid.org/).
 The dataset contains sequences 29kb long from the genome of the virus with <1% of unknown bases, divided according to the lineage considered and the date and place of submission.
-We download 6500 sequences:
+We downloaded 6500 sequences:
 * 1000 samples from the original cases from Wuhan in January 2020;
 * 1000 samples from lineage B.1.1.7 (English variant);
 * 1000 samples from lineage B.1.351 (South-African variant);